LeCharles Bentley: Cleveland Browns

 After backing out of an unofficial agreement with the Philadelphia Eagles, Bentley signed with the Cleveland Browns in 2006, and was regarded by ESPN as the top-rated free agent.
 However, Bentley tore his patellar tendon on the first play of the team's first 11-on-11 training camp session on July 27, and missed the entire 2006 season.
 He underwent four total operations, including two to clean out a staph infection that ate away at the tendon, in addition to a virus that became severe enough that doctors considered amputating his leg.

-ESPN reported on July 23, 2007 that Bentley had been cleared to play and would be reporting to training camp.
+ESPN reported on July 23, 2007, that Bentley had been cleared to play and would be reporting to training camp.
 Bentley said that his knee was "70 percent" and thought it would improve upon the start of the 2007 campaign, but he would again miss the entire season.
 In December, the Browns reduced Bentley's $36-million contract from six years to three and his salary to the NFL minimum $605,000, with incentives to reach $4 million.

 On June 10, 2008, nearly two years after his injury, the Cleveland Plain Dealer reported that Bentley had passed his team physical and was cleared to return to the practice field, but the following day, the Browns granted his request to be released.

-Post-football career
+Post-playing career

 Upon his release, teams such as Buffalo, Cincinnati, Miami, Oakland, Pittsburgh, St. Louis, San Francisco and Seattle expressed varying degrees of interest in Bentley.
-However, he was not signed to a team for the 2008 season.
+However, Bentley did not return to play professional football.

 After spending the 2008 season out of football, Bentley announced in January 2009 that he was no longer attempting to return to the NFL, and would start a career in Cleveland media.
-He co-hosted a nightly program on WKNR AM 850 from 2009–2011, and has also served as a camp coach.
+He co-hosted a nightly program on WKNR AM 850 from 2009 to 2011, and has also served as a camp coach.

 On July 22, 2010, ESPN.com reported that Bentley was suing the Browns for having him rehab in training facilities where other members of the Cleveland Browns had gotten staphylococcal infections.
 The staph infection did not allow his left patella tendon to heal.
 In July 2011, the Ohio Court of Appeals allowed the suit to go forward over the Browns' objection.
 In February 2012, the Browns asked the United States Supreme Court to review that call, but in April 2012, the Court declined to hear the case.
 Bentley and the Browns reached a confidential settlement in 2012.

 In April 2021, the NFL hired Bentley as their senior advisor of player performance and development.

+On August 5, 2025, the New Orleans Saints hired Bentley to serve as a personnel and performance consultant.